Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: Notations

 The {\it conductor} of the abelian variety $A/K$ is the integral ideal of $K$ defined by

 where the product runs over the prime ideals $\vp$ of $K$, and $f_{\vp}$ is a positive integer, called the {\it exponent of the conductor}, which we will define below.
-However, the exponent $f_{\vp}$ is zero if and only if $A$ has good reduction at $\vp$.
-So, this product is finite.
-Let $p$ be the prime number lying below $\vp$.
-It is known that if $p> 2g+1$, then $f_{\vp} \leq 2g$.
-Unconditionally, it is proven in \cite{lockhart-rosen-silverman} that $f_{\vp} \leq 12 g^2 v_{K_{\vp}} (p)$ (see \cite{brumer-kramer1994} for best possible upper bounds in all cases).
+The exponent $f_{\vp}$ is zero if and only if $A$ has good reduction at $\vp$.
+As in \cite{serre.zeta}, we will attach to the representation $\rho$ two positive integers $\varepsilon_{\vp}(\ell)$ and $\delta_{\vp}(\ell)$, which measure the ramification of $\rho$.
+We follow the notations of \cite{lockhart-rosen-silverman}.
+Denote $V_{\ell}(A/K)^{I_{\vp}}$the submodule of elements fixed by $I_{\vp}$.
+Define